Go to Twin Peaks Table of Contents for a note on the analysis.

 ANNIE: What we observe is not nature itself, but nature exposed to our method of questioning.

 They make a date for Cooper to teach her dancing that evening.
-They kiss, there is a crash, and we see behind the counter dirty dishes broken on the floor in a peculiar place for them to be as they'd not been on the counter and no bus tray is nearby that might have tipped over.
+They kiss, there is a crash, and we see behind the counter dirty dishes brokenon the floor in a peculiar place for them to be as they'd not fallen off the counter.
 Atop is a cup of coffee tipped just enough that coffee spills a little over the lip of the cup.
 A close-up shows the coffee dripping so slowly it is like syrup, then becoming even slower.

 Two episodes later, in the final episode of the season, The old waiter brings Cooper a cup of coffee in the Red Room, at which point he is replaced by the giant who states, "One and the same."
 When Cooper at first tips the cup the coffee appears to be congealed then he tips it again and the coffee freely flows.
 The viewer sees Cooper as moving normally, and Cooper sees himself as moving normally, but time in that cup of coffee is moving so slowly relative to Cooper that he is unable to see any change in it.
 And then it does move normally relative to what he expects.
 The slow-motion, syrupy way in which the coffee was dripping in the pile of broken dishes, back at the diner, anticipated this happening in the Red Room.

 Now we are shown that the sheriff's department isn't at all what we have imagined it to be, expected it to be.
 We've only thus far seen Lucy's secretarial/receptionist area, Hawk's office, and the conference room.
 The conference room and the reception area were well known to us from the original series and are not exactly the same but are much the same.
-As it turns out, there is a whole back area, buzzing with activity, that we haven't seen.
+As it turns out, there is a whole back area, buzzing with activity, that we haven't seen, with all new characters.

 (19) Cut to the active back office, which wasn't in the original series.
 We first see the dispatcher, Maggie Brown (played by Jodee Thelen).
 (20) Then we are shown a fuller view of the office in which are six other people.